irisfield/algorithm-analysis/README.md

 # Performance Analysis of Bubble, Insertion, and Selection Sort

-## Work in progress.
-Please check again tomorrow for the finished product.
+## Working on the finishing touches.
+Please check again tomorrow for the finished analysis.

 The data consists of the following columns:
 - `SortType` - The sorting algorithm: bubble sort, selection sort, insertion sort.